diandiansu/syllabus/README.md

 # Communication

 * **(Perferred)**: [Piazza](https://piazza.com/class/id26ml2f2m0ju)
-* Announcements via emails using courseworks
 * **(Least Preferred)**: Email course staff.
 There are too many people in the course for this to be a primary option!
+* Announcements will be on website and via emails using courseworks

 Contact us if there is any ambiguity in the rules.